Skip to content

 SSKS will return to the backend sessionId and mustAuthenticate.

-If mustAuthenticate is true, SSKS will send a message in template format to the auth_factor containing challenge, valid for 6h;
+If mustAuthenticate is true, SSKS will send a message following the template of template_id to the auth_factor containing challenge, valid for 6h;

 1. generates twoManRuleKey (64 cryptographically robust random bytes) and stores it associated with this user;